Unión de Tula: Sightseeing

-Some places you can visit are Camino a Santa Ana, which is a little road the most people run on for exercise, because cars rarely pass by there.
-There is also “El Tepehuaje” which is somewhat like a park.
-El Tepehuaje has many trees and it even has a soccer field for kids to enjoy and it also has a great view.
+Some places you can visit are Camino a Santa Ana, which is a road many people run on for exercise, because cars rarely pass by there.
+There is also "El Tepehuaje" which is somewhat like a park.
+El Tepehuaje has many trees as well as a soccer field for kids to enjoy and it also has what some consider to be a great view.